asyncjs/async-website/README.md

 directory.
 This should be named `YYYY-MM-DD-slug.md` where `YYYY-MM-DD` is the date of the event, `slug` is the page slug and `.md` is the formatter.

-See _0000-01-01-_blank.md_ for an example of how a post is structured.
+There is a helpful `make` task for creating a new event file.
+Just run the following from the project directory:

+    $ make post

 The top part of the post is meta data that is used to build the site the second part after the second `---` is the post body.
 This should be formatted with [markdown][#md].

 ### Metadata